California

 Amendment to the California Consumer Privacy Act (CA State AB 566)

-Overview: Affordable and effective, data-powered digital advertising helps millions of small businesses find customers, grow, and compete with larger companies.
-AB 566 would require Internet browsers to provide a one-step data-collection opt-out for California consumers.
+Overview: Data-powered digital advertising helps millions of small businesses find customers, grow, and compete with larger companies.
+AB 566 would require internet browsers to prominently display a setting that enables customers to send businesses an opt-out request.

 Key Officials